bitcoin-api/bitcoin-api-full-stack/README.md

 Promote your material right here in this "Sponsored Content" section in this `README.md` file.
 More info on this in the [Sponsored Content Info](#sponsored-content-info) section below.

-## Updates in Development

-* get frontend ready for production

-Visit the [Development branch on GitHub](https://github.com/bitcoin-api/bitcoin-api-full-stack/tree/development) and keep up to date with the latest Bitcoin-Api-Full-Stack documentation and code🚧👷‍♀️👷‍♂️🏗😃!

 ## API, Exchange, and Game Features

 * Can configure the lowest possible fees (blockchain fee only on withdraw)